-Posted July 21, 2014 By: Samantha
+Posted July 21, 2014 at 02:30 am by Samantha

 Devices that originally shipped with Bada OS are a rare sight to behold nowadays.
 Running exclusively on the Wave line of Samsung devices, its legacy continues on in the form of Tizen OS, as well as the development community here in the XDA forums.
 And it’s in the latter where multi-boot functionality has been developed for these devices, namely the Samsung Wave and Wave 2.